 - Description – the name of the change order, typically a brief synopsis on what the change is affecting.

-- Created – the date the change order was created and the name of the user who created it.
+- Created – the date the change order was created and the user’s name who created it.

 - Total and Cost – will display the dollar values for the total and cost of items and services included on the particular change order.

-The blue Change Order Options button provides a number of actions for each individual change order.
+The blue Change Order Options button provides several actions for each individual change order.

 The lock image indicates if the change order is locked or not.
 A locked change order can have no modifications made to it.
-While an unlocked change order is available for changes to be made.
+In contrast, an unlocked change order is available for changes to be made.
 Change orders can be locked even though they are not committed.

 Change Orders can only be locked or unlocked by a user that has Approve CO permissions set in the Settings > Permissions Sets.
 Additionally, only the Active change order can be locked or unlocked, and only if no invoices have been created for the change order.

 Approve & Commit Change Order – this button makes the change order an active part of the sales order.
 Once clicked, the change order cannot be modified further.
 A change order must be committed before parts can be ordered or allocated and before tasks can be created.
 Clicking this button also changes the red flag to Committed.

 Make Active – click this button to make the change order active.
 Active change orders can be modified in the Designer.
 The parts associated with the active change order will be displayed in blue in Designer.
 The Make Active button is only available on open change orders that are not currently active.

 Change Order Report – click this button to open the change order print window.
 This is the same window where proposals are printed, and all the sort, filter, display, and print settings are available as documented in Proposals > Reports > Client Proposal > Options.